hashiiiii/RectPop/README.md

 > [!WARNING]
 > If the floating UI is extremely large or if you add an excessive offset, it may be displayed partially or fully outside the screen.

 We also provide the necessary methods to apply these settings.
+Refer to the `Apply` method in [PopController.cs](Assets/RectPop/Sources/Runtime/PopController.cs).

+### Support for All Render Modes

+The `Canvas.RenderMode` includes `ScreenSpaceOverlay`, `ScreenSpaceCamera`, and `WorldSpace`, and RectPop supports all of them.

 ### Floating Options